 Physicians who care for dying patients need to understand the principles of palliative medicine.
-As a palliative medicine fellow, you will be immersed in an intense level of evaluation of the total patient and family unit, with special attention to their wide-ranging needs and appropriate treatment.
+As a palliative medicine fellow, you are immersed in an intense level of evaluation of the total patient and family unit, with special attention to their wide-ranging needs and appropriate treatment.

-- Training in the history of hospice and palliative medicine as they related to current concepts of interdisciplinary, holistic symptom evaluation and management.
+- Training in the history of hospice and palliative medicine as they relate to current concepts of interdisciplinary, holistic symptom evaluation and management

-- Focus on both the patient and their family.
+- A focus on both the patient and his or her family

-- Participation in the active and total care of patients whose disease is not responsive to curative treatment.
+- Participation in the active and total care of patients of varying ages and socio-economic backgrounds whose diseases are not responsive to curative treatment

-- A practice setting in which you will provide guidance in psychological, social and spiritual matters as a part of the holistic care, while embracing the patient's own beliefs and existential concerns.
+- A practice setting in which you provide guidance in psychological, social and spiritual matters as a part of the holistic care, while embracing the patient's own beliefs and existential concerns

-The Palliative Medicine Fellowship at Mayo Clinic in Jacksonville was established in 2004 and accepted its first trainee in 2005.
-Going forward, it is anticipated, that one fellow will complete this program annually.
+The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Florida was established in 2004 and accepted its first trainee in 2005.
+One fellow completes this program annually.